tinfoilsh/tinfoil-swift/README.md

 // Create a secure OpenAI client let client = try await TinfoilAI.create(
-    apiKey: "YOUR_API_KEY", // Optional, will use TINFOIL_API_KEY env var if not provided
+    apiKey: "YOUR_API_KEY" // Optional, will use TINFOIL_API_KEY env var if not provided )
-    githubRepo: "tinfoilsh/model-repo",
-    enclaveURL: "enclave.example.com"
-)

 // Use the client directly - it's a standard OpenAI client with security built-in